Dr Kirstie Anderson

 Poor sleep is also increasingly recognised as a risk factor for cognitive impairment in both those with who are normally ageing and also those with neurodegenerative disease such as Parkinson's disease or Alzheimers disease.
 Those who have objectively short sleep were shown to have increased mortality and morbidity when we studied the 85 cohort, ongoing longitudinal assessments of sleep patterns in the ICICLE cohort (PI Professor D Burn) are providing valuable insights into patterns of sleep that predict cognitive decline.

 At present the gold standard for measuring sleep is with an in-patients sleep study (video polysomnography) which is time consuming and relatively invasive for patients who have to come into hospital.
 Advances in signal processing have led to increasingly sophisticated accelerometer devices that cn more reliably pick up patterns of movement during the day and night that characterise both good and bad sleep.
 We have validated a novel accelerometer against the gold standard of polysomnography and shown high sensitivity for sleep period detection, importantly the same device can be used as a physical activity monitor.
 Future work will study sleepwalkers, if we can accurately detect sleepwalking episodes using simple home monitoring devices then we can avoid in-patient studies and record people over days and weeks to both detect symptoms and also measure the benefit of therapies.
 This work is done in collaboration with Professor Mike Trenell in the MOVElab.

-We have also studied the sleep wake patterns of the Biobank cohort to understand the role of lifestyle factors in poor sleep.
+We are also studying the sleep wake patterns of the Biobank cohort to understand the role of lifestyle factors in poor sleep and cardiometabolic health

 Stage 3 MBBS students within the SSC modules, long term conditions and FoCP teaching